-Changes from the November 1, 2021 version of this Plan are shown in italics.
-Those changes may be found in Section 1, which discusses the current regulatory framework; Section 2.7, which discusses progress toward development of a firefighting foam which does not contain PFAS; Section 4.1, discussing additional on-Airport testing; Section 4.2, discussing additional off-Airport testing; Section 5.2, discussing the PFAS threshold selected at which water filters will be offered by the Airport to residents in the Phase 2 and 3 testing areas; and Section 5.3, which discusses continued monitoring of off-Airport wells.
+Changes from the December 9, 2022 version of this Plan are shown in italics.
+Those changes may be found in a new Executive Summary; Section 1, which discusses the current regulatory framework; Section 5.2, discussing the PFAS threshold selected at which water filters will be offered by the Airport to residents in the Phase 2 and 3 testing areas; Section 5.3, which discusses continued monitoring of off-Airport wells, and the addition of a new Attachment 11.